Municipal Historic Resources

 Municipal Historic Resources (MHRs) are buildings, structures, landscapes, or features that represent an important development in St. Albert.
 It may have a unique architectural style or associated with a prominent person or event in St. Albert’s history.
 Conservation of heritage properties is important in protecting unique historic buildings and neighbourhoods, and in recognition of St. Albert’s cultural heritage.

 St. Albert has established a Municipal Historic Conservation Program to help identify, evaluate and manage significant historic places in the community.
-Within this program, historic resources are first identified and documented in a Heritage Survey by the Heritage Advisory Committee (HAC), an advisory committee to City Council on heritage-related matters.
+Within this program, historic resources are first identified and documented in a Heritage Survey.
 Sites from the Heritage Survey that have high heritage value and architectural significance are evaluated before being added to a Heritage Inventory.
 Properties on the Heritage Inventory are then eligible for designation as a Municipal Historic Resource.

 Municipal Historic Resource Designation